ldiebold/quasar/docs/src/pages/layout/grid/flex-playground.md

   - layout/grid/FlexPlayground
 ---

-To help you understand the Flexbox better, we have written an interactive playground for you.
-Create your grid and then copy the values to your projects.
+To help you understand Flexbox better, we have written an interactive playground for you.
+Create your grid and then copy the values to your project.

 ::: tip
 The active child will have a blue index.
 Being active relates to the **Child Classes** and **Child Styles** listed below the results.